Helmets.org

 HEXR

 Not so new any more, but the Hexr helmet introduced the bicycle world into the concept of 3d printed helmets.
 With a slick scanner-based fitting system based on the iPhone scanner they are producing custom-fitted helmets at a high but not astronomical price.
 The process uses castor oil for printing.
 Unfortunately for US riders, the helmet is only certified to the European standard, and can't be sold in the US.
-We have more on our helmets for the current season page.
+We have more on our helmets for the current season page, including the US-made KAV that meets the US CPSC standard and is for sale in the US market.

 Kranium cardboard liner